Bluecraft-AI/LeadLines-Mark-1/LeadLines GitHub Project Structure.md

 ## Overview

 This document outlines the file structure of the LeadLines-Mark-1 GitHub repository.
-The structure is organized to support a React application with Firebase authentication, Supabase database integration, and various service integrations including Airtable and Instantly.ai.
+The structure is organized to support a React application with Firebase authentication, Firebase Functions for secure API integration, Supabase database integration, and various service integrations including OpenAI Assistants API.

 ## Directory Structure